prinnevald/project-ideas/README.md

 - [ ] Wish granter - wish creator based on the person characteristics
 - [x] :sparkles: [Kanjibot](https://github.com/KtlTheBest/japakanbot) - Learn Kanji everyday
 - [ ] Integrate a chat app with Wiki for easier notetaking.
 Using the best of both worlds.
+- [ ] Search enghine for filesystem with Gnome, or something